clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Current supported  database applications are Cassandra* and Redis*.

-DBRS with Cassandra can be deployed as a standalone container or inside Kubernetes*.
+DBRS with Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.

 The Redis stack application is enabled for a multinode Kubernetes environment, using AEP persistent memory DIMM in fsdax mode for storage.